- About Us

 The internship is a challenging work experience funded by NASA Space Grant.

 The objective?
 To provide undergraduates who are exploring career options the opportunity to broaden their education with a rich, hands-on experience with the full process of inquiry and discovery.
-This includes non-science majors and those traditionally underrepresented in science, technology, engineering and mathematics.
+This includes all STEM majors and those traditionally underrepresented in science, technology, engineering and mathematics.

 The internship runs one academic year, 10-20 hrs/wk, at $9.50/hr.